lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 {: #alg-composite-serialize-sig title="SerializeSignatureValue(r, mldsaSig, tradSig) -> bytes"}

 Deserialization reverses this process, raising an error in the event that the input is malformed.
-Each component signature is deserialized according to their respective standard as shown in {{appdx_components}}.
+Each component signature is deserialized according to their respective specification as shown in {{appdx_components}}.

 The following describes how to instantiate a `DeserializeSignatureValue(bytes)` function for a given composite algorithm reperesented by `<OID>`.

 ~~~
+Composite-ML-DSA<OID>.DeserializeSignatureValue(bytes)
-Composite-ML-DSA<OID>.DeserializeSignatureValue(bytes) -> (r, mldsaSig, tradSig)
+                                            -> (r, mldsaSig, tradSig)

-Explicit Input:
+Explicit inputs:

   bytes   An encoded composite signature value.

-Implicit inputs:
+Implicit inputs mapped from <OID>:

   ML-DSA  The underlying ML-DSA algorithm and
           parameter set to use, for example, could be "ML-DSA-65".

 Output: